25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 13–18 years |

 The Chinese Crested is one of the best breeds for people with allergies since they shed very little and require minimal grooming care.
-Not to mention, most of their body is entirely hairless.
+Most of their body is entirely hairless.

 These lively dogs flaunt a unique look and appear almost human-like with their extravagant hairdos.
 As companions, Chinese Crested dogs are affectionate, willing to meet strangers, and eager to please.
 If you are looking for a social dog that wants to spend time with their owner, the Chinese Crested is the right canine for you.